 This post contains affiliate links.
 If you purchase a product through one of my links I will earn a small commission at no extra cost to you.
 Affiliate links help keep this site running.
 Thanks for your support!

-Do you have any big hiking goals for the new year?
-Whether you want to summit your first mountain or just want to get your kids outdoors more, having a supportive group of hikers will help get you there.
+Whether you want to summit your first mountain or just want to get your kids outdoors more, having a supportive hiking partner will help get you there.

-Finding a hiking tribe can be a challenge, especially if you don’t live in an outdoorsy area or have any outdoorsy friends.
-Luckily, hikers are generally a welcome and friendly bunch.
+Finding a hiking buddy can be a challenge, especially if you don’t live in an outdoorsy area or have any outdoorsy friends.
+Luckily, hikers are generally a welcoming and friendly bunch.
 The hiking community is also well connected so once you start making friends it will be easy to meet other outdoorsy folks.

-This guide will help you find a community of hikers to help support your hiking goals and level-up your hiking skills.
-There are so many groups out there that you’re guaranteed to find some like-minded companions, even if you’re looking for a super-specific niche, like a hiking group for beginners or a hiking club for seniors.
+This guide will help you find a backpacking or hiking partner to help support your hiking goals and level-up your hiking skills.
+There are so many groups out there that you’re guaranteed to find some like-minded companions.

 Hiking has a low barrier to entry.
 Despite what’s shown in the REI catalog or what outdoor bloggers say, you don’t need a fancy backpack, technical clothing, or the latest hiking boots.
 An old backpack filled with water, snacks, and basic essentials; a pair or athletic shoes with good tread; and some comfortable clothes are all you need for a day hike.